ApryseSDK/pdftron-react-native/README.md

 ```

 ##### padStatusBar
-bool, optional, default to false, android only
+bool, optional, defaults to false, android only

 Defines whether the viewer will add padding to take account of the system status bar.